ryanwentzel/ryanlwentzel.com/collections/_posts/2021-09-20-birding-at-palomar-mountain-state-park.md

 ## Thunder Spring/Upper Doane Valley Loop

 Even though I had spent nearly four hours looking for birds, I wasn't finished yet.
-After lunch I set out on the Thunder Spring Trail, which hugs the western edge of Upper Doane Valley.
+After lunch, I set out on the Thunder Spring Trail, which hugs the western edge of Upper Doane Valley.
 A number of swallows were zigzagging across the meadow.
 I continued to hear Steller's Jays and Acorn Woodpeckers in the trees.
 Several Dark-eyed Juncos were perched on a bush next to the trail.

 The trail loops around to the eastern side of the valley and becomes Upper Doane Valley Trail.
 It was close to one o'clock now, and the temperature had risen to the low-80s.
 A stronger breeze had kicked up.
 Several California Scrub-Jays were hiding in the trees but making themselves heard.
 Three Turkey Vultures circled high above the meadow.
 Just before reaching the parking lot, I came across a couple more Dark-eyed Juncos in the trees.